ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part2/_index.md

 prerequisites:
     - 'Azure subscription.
 Use this link to sign up for a free account: https://azure.microsoft.com/en-us/free/.'
-    - 'Ideally you should have completed previous learning paths of this series.'
+    - 'Complete the [first learning path](/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part1) of this series.'

 author_primary: Dawid Borycki